asrvd/syntaxify/README.md

 ## Creating the Extension

 The extension was made by me from scratch and it was not at all an easy task.
 Being my first chrome extension, I had to go through a lot of resources and references to create it.
-The first step to creating this extension is to create an NLP model using \[MindsDB\]().
+The first step to creating this extension is to create an NLP model using [MindsDB](https://mindsbd.com).

 * Create a free account on \[MindsDB\](https://mindsdb.com) to get access to their cloud dashboard.